lukasbar/k8s/README.md

-# Automated Kubernetes Cluster Deployment on Oracle Cloud with ARM
+# Automated Kubernetes Cluster Deployment

 This project enables automatic creation and configuration of a Kubernetes cluster on Oracle Cloud Infrastructure (OCI) using ARM processors.
 The entire infrastructure is managed as code using Terraform, and application deployment follows the GitOps methodology.